 (3) Fees are due at the beginning of each calendar year and are to be remitted without extra demand to the treasurer within three months.

-(4) The Board can grant exemptions from payment of membership fees, wholly or partly, in justified circumstances, for individual members or candidate members.
+(4) The Board can grant exemptions from payment of membership fees, temporarily or indefinitely, wholly or partly, for good cause, for individual members.